osrn/desktop-wallet-prev/README.md

 This project exists thanks to all the people who [contribute](../../contributors).

 ## License
-Please read the separate LICENSE file for details.

 Please read the separate [LICENSE](LICENSE) file for details.